-Hosting your own small informal event is a great way to meet new people as well as be helpful to the people you already know.
+Hosting your small informal event is a great way to meet new people and be helpful to the people you already know.
 You don’t have to pay for things, just organise a small get-together in a convenient situation for your guests.

 FORGET THE ELEVATOR PITCH

 Don‘t try to impress someone with your title or expertise.
 Instead, enter into conversations, ask questions, and listen.
-Figure out the things you might have in common help to establish a connection that will blossom overtime.
+Figure out the things you might have in common help establish a connection that will blossom over time.